ucg8j/blog/posts/goodbye-whatsapp.md

 Facebook's primary business is collecting and storing as much data about you to build complex models most people don't understand.
 But that doesn't matter as long as they can keep your eyeballs on their products - they can sell your attention to whoever wants to buy it, from consumer product companies to people trying to manipulate election outcomes.

+The worst result of Facebook's giant panopticon on the world is the undermining of democracy.
+[Russian influence on the US 2016 election](https://theconversation.com/fact-check-us-what-is-the-impact-of-russian-interference-in-the-us-presidential-election-146711) was confirmed by intelligence agencies.
+Within the US the Trump campaign utilised [Cambridge Analytica to profile American voters using Facebook](https://www.bbc.com/news/technology-43581892) - providing them the information on who to target i.e. which Facebook bubbles.
+From here they launched a wholesale disinformation campaign using Facebook.
+In Brasil at the inauguration of Bolsonaro [the crowd cheered 'Facebook Facebook Facebook' and 'Whatsapp Whatsapp Whatsapp'](https://www.vox.com/policy-and-politics/2019/1/22/18177076/social-media-facebook-far-right-authoritarian-populism) - they were crediting these platforms for the win, which had a wealth consortium funding a massive fake news campaign.
+The examples to list are too long.
+Facebook empowers authoritarian movements.
+[An analysis of a UK government inquiry](https://www.theguardian.com/technology/2019/feb/18/a-digital-gangster-destroying-democracy-the-damning-verdict-on-facebook), put it well

+>Facebook is an out-of-control train wreck that is destroying democracy and must be brought under control

-In typical Orwellian fashion it will try everything to stop you, from [paying for ads on the app store to be the first result when you search for 'Signal'](https://twitter.com/signalapp/status/1348079223701794819/) to texting you to come back.
+One way to do that is by not using it's platform or the platforms like Whatsapp it has purchased to further increase it's power.
+But in typical Orwellian fashion it will try everything to stop you from leaving, from [paying for ads on the app store to be the first result when you search for 'Signal'](https://twitter.com/signalapp/status/1348079223701794819/) to texting you to come back.

 ![](/content/images/2021/fb-please-come-back.png)